Cenk Akyol

 Cenk Akyol (born 16 April 1987) is a Turkish professional basketball coach and former player who played at the shooting guard position.
-He is assistant coach for Galatasaray Nef of the Turkish Basketbol Süper Ligi (BSL).
+He is assistant coach for Bahçeşehir Koleji of the Turkish Basketbol Süper Ligi (BSL).

 Professional career

 On 3 July 2015, Akyol signed a multi-year contract with Beşiktaş Integral Forex.
 After one season he left the club.
 On 20 October 2016, he signed with Acıbadem Üniversitesi of the Turkish Basketball First League.

 NBA

-Akyol was drafted 59th overall in the 2005 NBA Draft by the Atlanta Hawks.
+Akyol was drafted 59th overall in the 2005 NBA draft by the Atlanta Hawks.
 On 20 February 2014 the Atlanta Hawks traded Akyol's draft rights to the Los Angeles Clippers in exchange for Antawn Jamison and on 7 January 2015 the Clippers traded his rights to the Philadelphia 76ers, along with Jared Cunningham and cash for the rights to Sergei Lishouk.
-On 19 February 2015 he was again traded to the Denver Nuggets for Javale McGee and the rights to Chukwudiebere Maduabum.
+On 19 February 2015 he was again traded to the Denver Nuggets for JaVale McGee and the rights to Chukwudiebere Maduabum.
 On 18 January 2017 Akyol's draft rights were traded back to the Atlanta Hawks in exchange for the player rights of Mo Williams and cash considerations.
 His draft rights would later be traded once again, on 23 February 2017, alongside Mike Scott and cash considerations for a Top-55 protected second round pick from the Phoenix Suns.

 On 2 July 2018 he signed with Sigortam.net İTÜ Basket of the Turkish Basketball First League.